kkeri/fluent-hs-demo/README.md

 # A Fluent demo interpreter written in Haskell

-This is a demo interpreter for the Fluent language.
+Fluent is a planned functional-logic programming language built on a concatenative core language.
+Ideally, all the high level features of Fluent will be implemented as libraries in the core language.

-It is not a reference implementation, but a simplified version that demonstrates the core ideas and the related programming techniques.
+This project implements a demo interpreter for the core language only.
-Clear mapping of concepts into source code is a goal of this project, but runtime efficiency is not.
+It is not a reference implementation, but a simplified version that demonstrates the ideas and the related programming techniques.

-This document contains an introduction to the Fluent core language, including its syntax, semantics, and algebraic properties.
+Everyone is encouraged to experiment with the language and to write their own interpreter.
-Finally I give a high level description of the interpreter.
+This document provides an introduction to the Fluent core language, including its syntax, semantics, and algebraic properties.

 ## How to build and run